JaxPlays-Inc/jaxplays.org/content/productions/2026/2026-Alice-by-Heart.md

   - Choreographer: Lucy Graff
 orchestra:
 genres:
-Description: "It’s just a dream, but dreams can free your mind."
+description: "It’s just a dream, but dreams can free your mind."
 ---
 **NOTE:** This production is a collaboration between [[theatre:The 5 and Dime]] and [[theatre:Swoop Troupe]] Theater Club at UNF.